Roakz/myCitySubscription/README.md

 The platform will have:

-- Organization / administrative platform with digital asset management
+- Organization / administrative platform with digital asset and volunteer management
 - Public-facing website
-- Mobile app
+- Mobile app with a volunteer management segment

 ### Public Interface